open-horizon/exchange-api/README.md

 - Change local automated tests in Makefile to be more consistent with travis ci
 - Consider changing all creates to POST, and update (via put/patch) return codes to 200
 - Any other schema changes?

+## Queued Up For 1.48.0

+- changed node search to service
+- changed agbot agreement

+## Changes in 1.47.0

+### External changes

+- change node, node agreement, pattern search
+- changed pattern to support service
+- issue #39 (pattern node search api does not validate the workloadUrl)

+### Limitations in This Version

+- Agbot agreement resources still refer to workloadOrgid, workloadPattern, workloadUrl (but you can put service info in those fields, because they are not checked)

 ## Changes in 1.46.0